 - Benefit in kind of a company car, computer equipment, telephone etc

 - Any stock or share plans

 If employment is terminated through providing a notice period, notice must be provided in writing stating the start date and duration of the notice period.
-The notice period will be effective from the third working day the notice was provided in writing, a working day may also include a Saturday.
+The notice period will be effective from the third working day (including Saturdays) after the notice was provided in writing.
 The notice period will then start running from the first Monday following the week that the notice becomes effective.
 The notice in writing must be provided either by registered mail or a bailiff.
-If these conditions are not met the termination is considered void and the employer will be required to pay indemnity in lieu of notice.
+If these conditions are not met, the termination is considered void and the employer will be required to pay indemnity in lieu of notice.

 If an employer wishes to dismiss an employee for a serious cause this must be done within 3 working days of the person who has the authority to dismiss being notified of the incident.
 The reasons for the dismissal must be sent to the employee within 3 working days after the dismissal.
 Examples of serious causes are theft, fraud, and violence.
 There is no entitlement to notice, or indemnity in lieu of notice if an employee is dismissed for a serious cause.

 It is common for employers to insert confidentiality and non-compete clauses into a contract of employment to protect business interests.
-Confidentiality clauses are enforceable obliging past and present employees to maintain confidentiality with regards to trade secrets and other confidential and personal information.
-Non-compete clauses are strictly regulated, these can include the following, be provided in writing either at the start or during employment, limited geographically to places where the employee can effectively compete with the employer and should not be outside of national territory, not exceed 12 months after the termination of employment and, must relate to similar activities.
+Confidentiality clauses are enforceable, obliging past and present employees to maintain confidentiality with regards to trade secrets and other confidential and personal information.
+Non-compete clauses are strictly regulated and must be provided in writing, either at the start of or during employment.
+They must be limited to a reasonable geography, not exceed 12 months after the termination of employment, and must relate to similar activities.